ldpliu/egent/task-templates/tiny-refactor.md

 Actions:

+- Checkout to the `main` branch, if there are any uncommitted changes, stash them.
 - Review all the code and find a point that can be refactored
 - Modify it
 - Find unit-test related commands in the Makefile, run the unit tests, and if there are errors, make changes again, repeating until the unit tests pass without errors